tmtsoftware/tcs-vslice-0.4/tpk-jni/README.md

 * make install - installs the libs and .h files (in /usr/local by default)
 * make test - run tests

+## Running

+This library is loaded automatically at runtime by Scala code.
+Note that by setting the environment variable TPK_USE_FAKE_SYSTEM_CLOCK you can force the internal clock to start at MDJ = midnight, making tests more reproducible.